Aprimo-Connect/Aprimo.PublicLinks.Export/README.md

 - command: Aprimo.PublicLinks.Exports.exe

 ### Considerations
 - Currently this app does not support passing in a destination folder.
-It will use the value in the destinationFolder variable in Program.cs
+It will use the value in the destinationFolder variable in app.config

 ### Configuration